 Putting Your WordPress Site into Maintenance Mode

 Being a WordPress user, your first plan of action is definitely to install a plugin.
 With so many around in the WordPress repository, you can pick any maintenance plugin of your choice.

 So let’s check out how to use this plugin to enable WordPress maintenance mode.

 Step 1: Setting Up SeedProd

-Once you have installed SeedProd on your WordPress website, it will ask you to verify your license key via the WordPress dashboard page.
+Once you install and activate SeedProd on your WordPress website, it will ask you to verify your license key via the WordPress dashboard page.
 On purchasing the plugin, you will get a license key on your registered email address.
 Paste the key in the blank field you see on your screen.

 Once your license is verified, click on the Go to the Settings Page option.
 You will now be redirected to the SeedProd dashboard.

 This page will also have a quick video showing you how to use the plugin.
 You can use it for a better understanding of the plugin.
 Let’s now move on to creating your WordPress maintenance mode page.

 Step 2: Enabling Your WordPress Maintenance Mode Page

 You should now be on the following page.
 This page will show you 4 different options.
 By default, the first option will be selected when you land on this page for the first time.

 To build a maintenance page on your website check the third option, Enable Maintenance Mode.

 You will see a few other options too like Enable Coming Soon Mode and Enable Redirect Mode.

 That’s because, with SeedProd, you can create with a beautiful coming soon page, and enable redirections as well.